jordancolburn/colburncottage/_posts/2018-10-01-your-filename.md

 ![Table-1.jpg]({{site.baseurl}}/_posts/Table-1.jpg)

 My plates are from Kate Spade which we got from our wedding and the chargers are these brown plate [chargers](https://www.hobbylobby.com/search/?text=brown+plate+charger&quickview=40880) from Hobby Lobby.
 I used apples, oranges, figs, and eucalyptus for the place settings.
 I kept the white plates because I loved the contrast from the chargers + black napkins.
+The table runner is also from Target and can be found [here](https://www.target.com/p/gray-table-runner-threshold-153/-/A-52333720)

 ![Table-3.jpg]({{site.baseurl}}/_posts/Table-3.jpg)